HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/functionalUsers.md

 - Metrics endpoint (Port 8890)
 - Health check (Port 8886)

+    !!!tip
+        You can also configure access to Health check (Port 8886) using the following environment parameters:

+        - HEALTHCHECK_USER
+        - HEALTHCHECK_PASSWORD

 To enable access to those, you need functional accounts.
 Same applies to the use of KEEP in a local context when running on a client.

 There are many reasons to keep this users separate from your enterprise directory: